zarazaga/GeoWork/Walk_Make.md

 Another New Map can be made with the specific site data gathered from the Survey 123.

 ## 1.7 Research analysis presentation in a Storymap
+Add to the original Photo_Wlk tour storymap with the additional design research and infrastructure work.
+Ensure that at least 2 maps are part of the Story.

 Include the following:
 * photo tour with location map
 * photos of OB3 post-its and notes